base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-thirdweb.md

 [thirdweb](https://thirdweb.com) is a development framework that allows you to build web3 functionality into your applications.

-In this guide, we'll give you an overview of using the [thirdweb CLI](https://portal.thirdweb.com/cli) to deploy a contract to the Base Goerli test network.
+In this guide, we'll give you an overview of using the [thirdweb CLI](https://portal.thirdweb.com/cli) to deploy a contract to the Base Sepolia test network.

 ---